Skip to content

 Jolene Altrichter, Greta Clark (Lead), Val Owens, Pastor Paul Moore (staff)

-Small Groups Planning
+Adult Enrichment Small Group Planning

 Kathy Brevig, Ivy Cavegn (Lead), Judy Chesla, Charlie Clark, Sonia Larson, Pastor Paul Moore (staff)